leonardoVsantoro/leonardoVsantoro.github.io/index.md

 <p>
 I am interested in statistical inference for random processes and inverse problems arising in the context of optimal transport and functional data analysis.
-This often brings me in close contact with pure/applied probability, optimisation, and data science.
+This often brings me in close contact with pure/applied probability, optimisation and data science.
 </p>

 <p>